Hoffa's Syndrome (Fat Pad Impingement)

 Allowing your knee to rest is always recommended when you are suffering from fat pad impingement.
 Avoid activities that may have caused the injury or irritation and begin using a Cold Compress or Ice Pack as soon as possible if there is swelling or inflammation.

 Fortunately, there are tools that can help treat your pinched fat pad and speed up the healing process so you can get back to a life without pain and risk of further injury.
-Deep Tissue Regeneration Therapy (DTR Therapy) will promote blood flow and flexibility to soft tissue in the knee.
-This in turn, boosts your bodys natural healing mechanism, allowing your body to heal your knee faster and more completely than any other home treatment methods that we know of.
-DTR Therapy is best achieved through use of the T•Shellz Wrap®.
+Soft Tissue Repair Therapy (STR Therapy) is intended to promote blood flow and flexibility to soft tissue in the knee.
+This in turn, boosts your bodys natural healing mechanism, allowing your body to heal your knee faster and more completely.
+STR Therapy is best achieved through use of the T•Shellz Wrap®.